 This approach that we name the biopsychosocial model, pertains to biological, psychological and social factors and their relationship with illness, health and other human interactions.

-This model was first described by Dr George Engel, Cardiologist.
+This model was first described by Dr George Engel, a Cardiologist.
 Nowadays the BPS model’s accepted widely by all healthcare professionals worldwide.
 This model of human psychology suggests that mind and body are not separate things but connected in many aspects.
 What affects our mind also affects our body and what influences our body also affects our mind.
 So they are not independent entities as previously thought.
 Illness or wellness is not just a matter of someone’s physical being but also social and psychological status as well.

 BPS model in Health care